whyKirbyy/whykirbyy/planning/plan.md

 Based on this makes counter what got pitched how many times.

 ## Concepts
-bunny could be like cortana from halo.
+bunny could be like cortana from halo or so.